DannyDainton/basic-newman-slack-bot/README.md

 The localtunnel module will need to be globally installed, on a machine running nodejs, to do this use the command `npm install -g localtunnel` from the terminal.

 Clone this `basic-newman-slack-bot` repo and install all the npm modules using the `npm install` command in a terminal.

+**Note** - The `basic-newman-slack-bot` has been pre-loaded with a couple of example files, these files can be found in the `./collections` and `./environments` folders.
+The files will _tell_ `newman` where to make requests too.
+We'll be using the [Restful-Booker API](https://restful-booker.herokuapp.com/), this is a publicly available set of endpoints so it might be worth doing a quick check in your browser first, just to know that the API is alive....or you might see a lot of test failures :)

 In the same terminal, navigate to the cloned directory and start the `express` server using the `npm start` command.
 This will start the app on port `3000`.